SB2318/UltimateHealth/DataSources/Article.md

 - **Supportive Therapies**: Integrative approaches like pain management and nutritional counseling complement conventional treatments.
 - **Palliative Care**: Emphasizes quality of life through symptom management and psychological support.

-### Supportive Services
-- **Home Healthcare**: Assistance with daily activities and medication management enhances patient comfort and adherence.
-- **Rehabilitative Therapy**: Physical and occupational therapies aid in recovery and adaptation to physical limitations.

 ### Family and Caregiver Roles
 - **Caregiver Burden**: Impact on family dynamics and caregiver responsibilities in managing patient care needs and emotional support.
 - **Educational Support**: Informing caregivers about disease management, treatment side effects, and psychosocial support resources.